puppeteer/puppeteer/docs/api.md

 - returns: <[Browser]>

-Get the browser instance for the page.
+Get the browser the page belongs to.

 #### page.click(selector[, options])
 - `selector` <[string]> A [selector] to search for element to click.
 If there are multiple elements satisfying the selector, the first will be clicked.